Last Updated on

 - Tracks steps, active minutes and sleep and shows stats on a bright, tap display

-With an activity tracker as well as a step counter, the Fitbit Ace offers rewards for general activity, not just steps taken.
+With an activity tracker as well as a step counter, this Fitbit for kids offers rewards for general activity, not just steps taken.
 Set the step or active minute goals for you to monitor on your app, and for your child to be able to keep track of on their wrist.
 Kids can safely access their stats on a smartphone, tablet, or computer via the secure KidView app, which is set up and controlled by parents.

 Children have the benefit of completing challenges set by parents, a sleep tracker, and a colorful and durable band.
 The Fitbit Ace also has a 5-day battery life, so forgetting to plug it in shouldn’t be an issue.